briatte/srqm/setup/README.md

 ## `burd`

-The series of ten `scheme-burd` files contain reversed versions of the `RdBu` [ColorBrewer](http://colorbrewer2.org/) theme, as well as a replacement for the `s2color` scheme.
-Used to scheme the course plots.
-Some example plots appear on the [course wiki](https://github.com/briatte/srqm/wiki/BuRd).
+The series of `scheme-burd` files contain reversed versions of the `RdBu` [ColorBrewer](http://colorbrewer2.org/) theme, as well as a replacement for the `s2color` scheme.
+The scheme is used for the course plots (and students get to use it if they want to).
+See [example plots](https://github.com/briatte/srqm/wiki/BuRd) appear on the course wiki.

 ## `properl`